Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

 You can import the listed users into the database by using option 1 of the wrapper script, and setting the value of `hpc_users_file` in the config file to what you want (unless you use `ga_dashboard/samples/hpc_users_list.csv`, in which case it will pick this up by default).
 Or, you can use the script `scripts/database/add_users_to_database.py` directly, although you will have to do a lot of typing if you choose to do so!

 ### Backend data
 The dashboard extracts usage information from the HPC system.

+You need to make sure you have a list of HPC users in the database (see previous section).

+Normally, you will run the `sacct` command on the HPC, using either the wrapper script `run.py`, or the scripts in `scripts/backend/`.
+But, to try out the software without getting logging information from your HPC system, you can use some samples we provide.

 Three (anonymised) examples of files you can use are:

 * `ga_dashboard/samples/sacct_output_single_user.txt`
 * `ga_dashboard/samples/sacct_output_multi_user.txt`
 * `ga_dashboard/samples/userDaily_mockMultiUsers_1.csv`

 The first file is an example of output generated, for one user, by the `sacct` command on the HPC system.
 This can be used if you want/need to import data into the database for testing, or if (say) you cannot get data from the HPC system.
 The second file is similar, but for multiple users.
-You need to make sure you have a list of HPC users in the database (q.v.).
 With both of these files, the backend part of the software will aggregate the data into one row per user per day, enrich it (add carbon footprint data), and then write this to the database.

 In order to do this, you can either execute the relevant script directly: